 We had the stress in the days before we were due to set off with wondering if our flights were those that were included in the Ryanair cancellations.
 We found out that our flight out there was safe, but we had to wait a couple more days to see if our return flight was safe, it was, but it was still stressful wondering if we would be missing our Italy trip and losing out on the apartment costs.

-It was our first experience of both Ryanair and London Stansted during this trip, Ryanair was exactly what it was on the tin – cheap and convenient and nothing more.
+It was our first experience of both Ryanair and London Stansted for this trip, Ryanair was exactly what it was on the tin – cheap and convenient and nothing more.
 London Stansted was fantastic when it came to their special assistance!
 We got given a blue band to wear which allowed us to use a different queue in security and a walking assistant to the plane.
 Before we knew it, we were up in the air with a flight time of just an hour and a half until we landed in Treviso.

 Just as planned we were met at the terminal by NCC Friendly who was holding up a sign with my name.
-The vehicle was immaculate, the driver extremely friendly and the price of 80 euros was the cheapest transfer from Treviso to Jesolo (in season there are much cheaper buses to take you to Jesolo)
+The vehicle was immaculate, the driver extremely friendly and the price of 80 euros was the cheapest transfer from Treviso to Jesolo (in the Summer season there are much cheaper buses to take you to Jesolo)

 Our accommodation was found via booking.com, and we went with an apartment instead of a hotel as it was relatively cheap and allowed us to have three bedrooms.
 Our host was lovely and made sure we had everything we needed to have a comfortable stay.

 We unpacked, the kids picked their beds and freshened up before heading to meet our friends.
 We met on the seafront and enjoyed a drink in front of the picturesque Adriatic sea.
 The kids built sandcastles at our feet, collected shells and excitedly talked about their plans for swimming in the sea.